This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Do I need to check my blood sugar level?

 You may need to check your blood sugar level with a blood glucose meter.
 If you take insulin, you may need to check your blood sugar level at least 3 times each day.
-Ask your caregiver when and how often to check during the day.
+Ask your healthcare provider when and how often to check during the day.
 Ask what your blood sugar levels should be before and after you eat.
 You may need to check for ketones in your urine if your blood sugar level is high.
-Write down your results and show them to your caregiver.
+Write down your results and show them to your healthcare provider.

 - You have a fever.